robertchenbao/robertchenbao.github.io/projects.md

 ---
 # Projects

 I have worked on several projects, and many of them can be found on [GitHub](https://github.com/robertchenbao?tab=repositories).
-They have mostly focused on three areas: general web development, machine learning (with both traditional approaches like regression and Large Language Models), and community-level resilience against natural disasters.
+They have mostly focused on three areas: general web development, machine learning (with both traditional approaches like regression and new technologies like Large Language Models), and community-level resilience against natural disasters.

 Here is a (selected) list of them: